Regenerative Grazing

 2. Planning For and Beyond the Dry Season

-After calculating the number of animal days of grass we have for the dry season, we divide it by the number of days until the next rain (plus another 30 days just to be safe).
+After calculating the number of animal days of grass we have for the dry season, we divide it by the number of days until the next rain (plus an additional 30 days to be safe).
 The answer to this little math problem tells us how many animals we can feed each day with the grass we have and not run out until 30 days after we expect rain.

 If this number is smaller than the number of livestock we currently have, then we need to destock and sell animals until the numbers we have match the numbers we can feed through and beyond the dry season.